OpusOpenFinance/Documentation/docs/en/Open-Finance/Plataforma-OpusOpenFinance/Consentimento_Compartilhado/TransmissaoDeDados/Transmissao.md

 Our aim is to ensure that throughout the entire Open Finance journey, clients have **full control** over their **data** and **sharing permissions**, efficiently managing their linked accounts and consents.

-The screens developed are organized into:

-- **Consent Acceptance Screens**, which handle the review of the information and consent acceptance for data sharing.

 After user authentication, they will have access to the described screens:

 ### Consent Acceptance Screens